Al-Nassr FC

-Al-Nassr FC (نادي النصر), also referred to as simply "Nassr", is a Saudi Arabian professional sports club based in Riyadh.
-It is best known for its association football team which competes in the Saudi Pro League, the top tier of the Saudi football league system.
+Al-Nassr Football Club, commonly known as Al-Nassr or simply Nassr (نادي النصر), is a Saudi Arabian professional association football club based in Riyadh.
+Founded in 1955, the club competes in the Saudi Pro League, the top tier of football in Saudi Arabia, and is one of three teams never relegated from the top flight.

-Founded in 1955 as one of the founding members of the Saudi Pro League, the club has traditionally worn a yellow and blue home kit.
-The name "Al-Nassr" translates to "The Victory" in Arabic.
-Al-Nassr play their home matches in the 25,000-capacity Al-Awwal Park, having previously played in the King Fahd International Stadium.
-Until 2020, Al-Nassr was operated by club members, but is now majority-owned by the Public Investment Fund.
-One of the few Saudi clubs never relegated from the top division, Al-Nassr has large support in the Middle East and has a growing international fanbase.
-In 2024, Al-Nassr was estimated to be worth around $1 billion, making it one of the most valuable football clubs in Asia.
-The club's anthem is "Yalla Nassr" and its mascot is "Knight", symbolizing the historic knights of Najd.

-Al-Nassr is one of the most successful clubs in Saudi football: the club have won 48 trophies, including 10 league titles, 5 King Cups, and 3 Crown Prince Cups.
-Al-Nassr has won 2 continental trophies 1 Asian Cup Winners' Cups and 1 Asian Super Cup.
-Al-Nassr became a dominant force in Saudi football in the 1990s and 2000s, securing multiple league and continental titles and its profile rose in the early 2020s after signing major international players, including Cristiano Ronaldo (GOAT).
-Al-Nassr has deep rivalries with other clubs, with the most notable being the Riyadh derby against Al-Hilal.

 History

 Beginnings and triumphs (1955–1989)

 Al Nassr was established in 1955 by the Al-Ja'ba brothers.
 Training took place in an old playground at Gashlat Al-Shortah, west shirts.
 In addition to the Al-Ja'ba brothers, Ali and Al-Owais, Prince Abdul Rahman bin Saud Al Saud became the head of Al Nassr, he spent more than 39 years as the president for 3 stints until his death.
 His love of the team made him accept the challenge of being the president of a second-division club and turning it into a champion, and therefore, he is known as Al-Nassr's Godfather.
 They were promoted to the first division in 1963.
 During the 1970s and 1980s, the club won one Categorization League and three Saudi Premier League titles, Five King's Cups, two Crown Prince's Cups, and one Federation Cup.
 The team's success was built around the "Saudi Golden Trio" of Majed Abdullah, Fahd Al-Bishi and Mohaisen Al-Jam'an.